csm_palaestina_bildung_296.1510_01_4a646af731.jpg

 Project goals

-Support for children and adolescents with intellectual disabilities:
+Support for children and young people with intellectual disabilities:

-• In an inclusive kindergarten for children from 3 months to 6 years old
+• in an inclusive kindergarten for children aged 3 months to 6 years

-• In a special school for children from 6 to 14 years old
+• in a special school for children aged 6 to 14

-• In an autism program for children ages 6 to 14.
+• in an autism program for children aged 6 to 14

-• In a vocational school for young people from 14 years
+• at a vocational school for young people aged 14 and over

-• Advocacy work to raise awareness in Palestinian society about the rights and needs of fellow Palestinians with disabilities.
+• with advocacy work to raise awareness in Palestinian society of the rights and needs of people with disabilities.

 Target groups

-• 15 children with and without impairments in inclusive kindergarten
+• 15 children with and without disabilities in an inclusive kindergarten

-• 30 children with impairments in special school and autism program
+• 30 children with disabilities in special school and autism program

 • 39 Young people in sheltered vocational training

-• 106 children and adolescents with disabilities in 11 villages and communes and in a refugee camp
+• 106 children and young people with disabilities in eleven villages and communities and in a refugee camp

 • Palestinian society in the framework of advocacy work.